 Bruce Nauman, the master of public confrontation, gets an entire dark basement.
 He invites you to force yourself down a narrow chamber, with the chance to see yourself on a monitor from the rear, or to pick a seat on bleachers with nothing to cheer.
 Talk about crowd control.
 As with the Emily Fisher Landau Center or the Met's display of "The Philippe de Montebello Years," is this what the modern museum meant all along?

 Those who know the Dia Art Foundation's other sites, from their beginnings in Heiner Friedrich's early Soho galleries to Donald Judd's wide open spaces in Texas, will recognize the choices.
 One sees American artists of a certain age set in a broader, international context—a context still very much defined by Minimalism.
 I had not thought of John Chamberlain and his crushed automobile parts apart from pop culture and expressionist gesture.
 Yet his long wall, Privet, in its ribbons of color looks equally spare and alive amid works in series.
 And his floor pieces seem almost to scud across the space like Viking ships.
-They offer one more link to the painterly sculpture of Frank Stella and Nancy Rubins.
+They supply one more link to the painterly sculpture of Frank Stella and Nancy Rubins.

 One sees Dia's commitment to long-term exhibitions of large works not easily known to New Yorkers.
 Naturally de Maria has his space, as with Dia in Soho.
 Serra's Torqued Ellipses are back on view at last, as are oil-slick murals, face to face along a narrow chamber.
 Michael Heizer thrusts four steel-lined pits twenty feet into the ground.
 They turn the expectations of a gallery space and geometric sculpture inside out, as fully as Rachel Whiteread at her best.
 Earthworks have finally come east, but they or the viewer must have flipped upside-down as part of the trip.

-One sees, too, as at Dia's sadly abandoned Chelsea museum, an artist's career in depth.
+One sees, too, as at Dia's abandoned Chelsea museum, an artist's career in depth.
 Robert Ryman gets a true retrospective.
 His four rooms include works in series and single panels.
 They include Ryman's impasto white oils from before 1960, which turn the bare canvas into another element of color.
 They include smooth, bolted steel panels—hovering between sheer delight in white paint, painting as revelation of object and process, and old-fashioned sculpture.
 They even have a few recent works, in which the outline of tape and cast shadows turn fields of white into delicate colors.

 With enough false starts and doubling back, I finally covered the main floor, and then I fell into the rooms above and below.
 And this is where I should give up.
 I cannot treat a museum like a blockbuster exhibition, not even one dedicated to industrial blocks.
 I cannot pass judgment on so many careers and enigmatic single holdings.

-Perhaps one day I can return to write about a single room as it deserves.
+Perhaps one day I can write about a single room as it deserves.
 For now, I can only call attention to Dia:Beacon itself—the architecture, the collection, and what they represent.
 Whenever a private collector declares its holdings a museum, as with the Saatchi collection on London's South Bank, alarm bells sound.
 Commerce has taken on the aura of tradition.
-And yet every museum begins in just this way, just as the Guggenheim started when Hilla Rebay taught her patron to advocate Modernism.
+Yet every museum begins in just this way, just as the Guggenheim started when Hilla Rebay taught her patron to advocate Modernism.
 Dia's choices offer a test case in whether the game of art remains in play.

-The choices certainly do not represent a balanced view of their age, whatever that means.
+The choices do not represent a balanced view of their age, whatever that means.
 Nor, conversely, do they turn on traditional justifications or contemporary critiques of the museum and art history.
 Critics have done well to explore museums, markets, and Modernism as institutions.
 They have focused on power and interconnections.
-Meanwhile, shows at the old and new MOMA and other museums have helped bring attention to multiple, conflicting histories.
+Meanwhile, shows at the old and new MoMA and other museums have helped bring attention to multiple, conflicting histories.
 Dia:Beacon, in contrast, believes in objectivity—art's and its own.

 Modernism left a trail of movements and manifestos.
 In his first manifesto of Surrealism, André Breton asserted a "superior reality," where dreams have "supreme authority."
 Dia:Beacon, too, is out to define a movement, as Breton put it, "once and for all."
 For Breton, "whatever thought dictates to us is to be immune from conscious control by our reason."
 In its own way, Dia:Beacon obliges the visitor to surrender control.
 Where the Modern offers a linear arrangement of galleries and masterpieces, Dia makes it impossible to follow a time line or to see the art without losing one's way.